This started as music.

 She stands just off the edge of the stage, her presence cutting cleanly through everything around her, not because she demands attention, but because she refuses to participate in what the rest of the room has already given itself over to.

-She doesn’t fight the Lair but she doesn’t bend to it either.
+Jenny doesn’t fight the Lair but she doesn’t bend to it either.

 She holds still while everything around her moves, and that stillness isolates her, pulling her into focus through contrast alone.